Midstates Glass Head Coach

 A native of Madison, S.D., Anderson played tight end for the Trojans from 1994-95, was a two-year starter and an All-Conference SDIC player.
 Anderson then transferred to NDSU to play a similar position from 1996-1998.
 He red-shirted his first year, had a back-up role his second year and was a starter his senior year with the Bison.
 Anderson was a member of the Bison's 1997 NCAA Division II playoff team.

 Anderson earned both his bachelor's degree and master's degree from North Dakota State University.
 Josh and his wife, Stacy, from Arlington, S.D., have three children, Lincoln (9 years old), Rylee (7) and Bode (4).
-Stacy played basketball at Dakota Wesleyan University.
+Stacy played college basketball.

 Classic Corner Defensive Line/Director of Football Operations/Recruiting Coordinator